A Practical Approach to Proper Inference with Linked Data

-A final benefit of our proposed methodology for prototyping is its generality.
-In fact, prototyping can be used with any record linkage method and any downstream task.
-Many open and future areas of research include understanding the trade offs regarding changing the choice of the record linkage model under simulated and real data.
-In addition, it is of interest to consider general downstream tasks, such as general linear models, small area estimation, and general classification problems.
+The key advantages of our proposed methodology for canonicalization are generality and computational efficiency.
+The methods are applicable in general data scenarios with multiple databases where duplication can occur in all downstream variables at a relatively low computational cost.
+Canonicalization can be a crucial step that facilitates the transition between the ER stage and the subsequent downstream tasks in general applications with linked data.
+Future areas of research include investigating trade-offs in choice of ER model under simulated and real data and determining automated methods for choosing $\tau_{PC}$.
+It is also of interest to consider more downstream tasks, such as generalized linear models, small area estimation, and alternative classification methods.